authgear/authgear-server/CONTRIBUTING.md

 cert-manager@v1.7.3 has transitive dependency problem.

-siwe has to be 1.1.6. siwe@2.x has runtime error on page load. siwe@1.1.6 requires ethers@5.5.1.

 When intl-tel-input is >= 21, it switched to use CSS variables. https://github.com/jackocnr/intl-tel-input/releases/tag/v21.0.0
 The problem is that it uses `--custom-var: url("../some-path");`, which is rejected by Parcel https://github.com/parcel-bundler/parcel/blob/v2.10.2/packages/transformers/css/src/CSSTransformer.js#L135